Doxepin: 7 things you should know

 - Effective for the treatment of depression and/or anxiety.

-- Symptoms that respond well to doxepin include anxiety, depression, associated somatic symptoms such as pain or fatigue, fear, guilt, sleep disturbances, tension, and worry.
+- Symptoms that respond well to doxepin include anxiety, depression, and associated somatic symptoms such as pain or fatigue, fear, guilt, sleep disturbances, tension, and worry.

 - May be used off-label to treat other conditions.